 The NBCRNA certification and recertification programs are accredited by the National Commission for Certifying Agencies (NCCA) - a private not-for-profit organization.
-The NCCA is the accrediting branch of the National Organization for Competency Assurance (NOCA) which is the national standard setting organization for credentialing groups including certification boards, licensing boards and associations.
+The NCCA is the accrediting branch of the Institute for Credentialing Excellence (ICE), which is the national standard setting organization for credentialing groups including certification boards, licensing boards and associations.
 The programs have been continuously accredited since 1980.

 The Accreditation Board for Specialty Nursing Certification (ABSNC) of the American Board of Nursing Specialties (ABNS), established in 1991, is a national peer review program for specialty nursing certification bodies.
 It promotes the highest quality of specialty nursing practice through the establishment of standards of professional specialty nursing certification.
 The NBCRNA was one of the first national certification bodies to be recognized and approved by the ABSNC.